Tea with Skimmed Milk (1 Mug (8 Fl Oz)) and Poha (1 Serving (245g))

 Regular Monitoring

-Keep track of your blood sugar levels to understand how your body responds to specific meals and adjust accordingly.
+Keep track of your blood sugar levels regularly to understand how specific meal combinations affect you personally and adjust accordingly.

 Find Glucose response for your favourite foods